NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Health benefits of Lentils

-1. Lentils indeed carry almost the same calories and potein as that of large beans.
+1. Lentils indeed carry almost the same calories and protein as that of large beans.
 100 grams of lentils hold 352 calories and 24.63 g or 44% of recommended daily values of protein.

-2. Lentils are cholesterol-free, low fat pulses which is good for heart and vascular system.
+2. Lentils are cholesterol-free, low-fat pulses that are good for the heart and vascular system.

-3. Unlike other large size beans, lentils compose relatively less amount of dietary fiber which makes them easier for digestion and work well for those suffering from flatulence and inflammatory bowel disease.
+3. Unlike other large-size beans, lentils contain relatively less amount of dietary fiber which makes them easier for digestion and work well for those suffering from flatulence and inflammatory bowel disease.

 4. They compose small quantities of isoflavones and pro-anthocyaninidin dimers.
-Isoflavones in the diet has been found to reduce post-menopausal cancers and osteoporosis.
+Isoflavones in the diet have been found to reduce post-menopausal cancers and osteoporosis.

-5. They are guten-free food items which appeals to those suffering from gluten-allergy and celiac disease.
+5. They are gluten-free food items that appeal to those suffering from gluten-allergy and celiac disease.

-6. Lentils carry proportionately more B-complex of vitamins than some beans and peas.
-At 479 μg or 120 % of daily recommended values of folates, they indeed are the highest folate containing legumes.
+6. Lentils carry proportionately more B-complex vitamins than some beans and peas.
+At 479 μg or 120 % of daily recommended values of folates, they indeed are the highest folate-containing legumes.
 Folate, together with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
-Adequate folate in the diet around conception and during pregnancy may help prevent neural-tube defects in the newborn baby.
+Adequate folate in the diet around conception and during pregnancy may help prevent neural tube defects in the newborn baby.

-7. Additionally, they compose very good levels of many B-complex vitamins such as pyridoxine-42%, thiamin-76%, pantothenic acid-43%, riboflavin-16%, and niacin-16% of daily recommeneded values.
-Most of these vitamins works as co-factors for the enzymes in carbohydrate, protein, and fat metabolism.
+7. Additionally, they compose very good levels of many B-complex vitamins such as pyridoxine-42%, thiamin-76%, pantothenic acid-43%, riboflavin-16%, and niacin-16% of daily recommended values.
+Most of these vitamins work as co-factors for the enzymes in carbohydrate, protein, and fat metabolism.

-8. Lentils are a moderate sources of minerals unlike some beans like Adzuki beans.
+8. Lentils are a moderate source of minerals, unlike some beans like Adzuki beans.
 Nonetheless, they are particularly rich in iron at 6.51 mg (84% of DV) and copper-0.754 μg (109% of DV).
-Iron improves memory power, cognition and help prvent anemia.
+Iron improves memory power, and cognition and helps prevent anemia.
 Copper is required for cellular metabolism and blood cell production.

 9. Some other minerals in modest quantities in them are calcium-3.5%, magnesium-12%, zinc-30%, and phosphorus-40% of DV (daily values).

 10. They also good source of potassium; 677 mg (14%) per 100 g.
 Potassium is an intra-cellular electrolyte.
-It helps in countering pressing effects of sodium on heart and blood vessels.
+It helps in countering the pressing effects of sodium on the heart and blood vessels.

 See the table below for in depth analysis of nutrients: